I get commissions for purchases made through links in this post.

 When I wanted to create a website using a "plug-in" model, my first DI (Dependency Injection) framework I grabbed was MEF.
-This is the same technology that Microsoft uses in Visual Studio and I've been using it for my CMS since 2011.
+This is the same technology that Microsoft uses in Visual Studio.

 I've moved from RhinoMocks to Moq because of RhinoMocks' "magic strings" where Moq uses lambdas.

-Both are well-tested AND battle-tested.
+Both are battle-tested.
 Good to have in your arsenal.

 Create your template with an extension of .tt and press CTRL-S to save it and Visual Studio will generate any type of code you want: C#, XML, SQL, etc. If you have a pattern of how to develop your applications, this will increase your code development tremendously.
 It even attaches to databases/tables and generates code based on database data.
 All built-in.

 My language of choice (it is one of the top 5 languages for development) whether it's Windows, WebForms, APIs, or MVC.